Matthew Reeves: Legal proceedings

 Reeves was sentenced to death on July 20, 1998.
 Reeves' brother and co-defendant, Julius Reeves, was sentenced to life without the possibility of parole.
-A third defendant, Brenda Scuttles, was sentenced to life in prison with the possibility of parole.
+A third defendant, Brenda Suttles, was sentenced to life in prison with the possibility of parole.

 Reeves' lawyers argued that his trial lawyers provided ineffective assistance of counsel and "should have done more to try to show he is intellectually disabled."
 They claimed that because of this Reeves should not face the death sentence.
 On July 2, 2021, the United States Supreme Court overturned the Eleventh U.S. Circuit Court of Appeals decision that had vacated Reeves' death sentence.
 The court decided in a 6–3 opinion, with the conservative majority reversing the circuit court.
 The Supreme Court stated that the Alabama state court had "correctly rejected claims that Matthew Reeves had ineffective counsel at trial because they did not hire a neuropsychologist to present evidence he is intellectually disabled."

 On November 18, 2021, the Alabama Supreme Court voted 8–0 to schedule Reeves' execution for January 27, 2022.
 Reeves was scheduled to be executed on that date by lethal injection.

 On January 7, 2022, his execution was stayed on the grounds of a lawsuit.
 He sued the state, saying that the state did not accommodate his disability when it gave him a form asking him to choose whether he wanted to die by hypoxia or another method.
 The state appealed the stay of execution.
 On January 26, 2022, a federal appeals court upheld the lower court ruling that the execution of Reeves could not proceed.
 Following the ruling, the state attorney general's office announced it would appeal the decision to the Supreme Court of the United States.
 The appeal was successful and the Supreme Court voted 5–4 that the execution could proceed.

 Execution

 Reeves was executed by lethal injection on January 27, 2022, at the age of 44.
 He was pronounced dead at 9:24 p.m. and had no last words or meal.
-Some of Johnson's family members attended the execution and released a statement that said "After 26 years justice [has] finally been served.
+Some of Johnson's family members attended the execution and released a statement that said, "After 26 years justice [has] finally been served.
 Our family can now have some closure."
 Prior to the execution, the European Union ambassador to the United States, Stavros Lambrinidis, sent a letter to Governor Kay Ivey asking her to block the execution.
 The letter also condemned the murder of Johnson.